shalomc/HTTP-echo/README.md

 }
 ```
 ## Installation
+### Simple installation
 Just drop everything into a folder on your web server.
 As simple as that.
 Use composer to verify that you have the latest Mobile detect library.

+### CloudFormation Installation
+The HttpEchoService.json file is an AWS CloudFormation template to start an EC2 server and automatically configure it to use the echo service.

 ## To do
 * Add Nginx support